 4) Ineffective latch

-PROBLEM Dr Wong points out that new mums are often mistaken that the length of each nursing session indicates the level of their success at breastfeeding.
+PROBLEM Lo points out that new mums are often mistaken that the length of each nursing session indicates the level of their success at breastfeeding.
 “Some mothers will allow their child to stay latched for up to an hour or more because their friends tell them it’s a good sign the baby is feeding properly — this is incorrect.”
-In fact, your child should not be nursing more than 20 to 35 minutes at each feed.
+In fact, your child should have enough if their nursing session lasts anything from 20 minutes and up to 45 minutes.

 “Some mothers will allow their child to stay latched for up to an hour or more because their friends tell them it’s a good sign the baby is feeding properly — this is incorrect.”